Master's Study in Music

 Application and Audition/Interview Deadline: March 1

-- Conducting applicants: Audition dates will be emailed to you after you submit the audition/interview form.
+Conducting applicants: Audition dates will be emailed to you after you submit the College of Musical Arts Secondary Application.

 Master of Music Degree Program